-Kora—who’d been introduced to cult classics such as Saw and The Exorcist as well as a shitload of others due to Leona Cooper’s pre-fuck movie-watching—understood.
+Kora (who, thanks to Peter, had been introduced to cult classics such as Saw and The Exorcist as well as a shitload of others due to Leona Cooper’s pre-fuck movie-watching) got his point.
 “Good thing we’re not in a horror movie.”

 “Yeah?”
 Peter looked at her again.
 “Then what are we in?”
-He’d cut away from Dissona and brought them lower to the ground so he could get ready to eject Kora.
+He’d cut away from Dissona and brought them lower to the ground so Kora could eject.
 Her flexi-sectioned seatbelt telescoped back in its sheath, click-click-clicking as it retracted from her body.
-Their car was flying at street-light level, skimming above the monster-infested suburbs.
-He slowed down to a manageable speed so Kora could tuck and roll without being injured.
+They’d dumped their altitude, and were now skimming above the monster-infested suburbs, at a speed where Kora could tuck and roll without being injured.

 “This is good.”
 She held a hand out.
 “Mushrooms.”

-Then she jumped out from the Bite Mobile’s side, letting loose with her best war cry.
+Then she jumped out from the Bite Mobile, letting loose with her best war cry.

-As she hit the ground rolling, her sword and shield flashing into existence, Peter pulled up and gained altitude.
-The open door folded down, and he couldn’t help but grin like a fucking maniac, just like Kora had a second before.
+As she hit the ground rolling, Peter pulled up and gained altitude.
+The open door folded down, and he couldn’t help but laugh and cheer.

 We got you beat by a country mile.